castledefensegame/castle-defense/README.md

 _The battle has yet to begin.
 Both sides are formulating battle strategies to prepare themselves for the upcoming battle.
 One single mistake could be the deciding deciding factor for the battle - and just maybe for the fate of the world..._

-(work in progress)

 ----

-**Castle Defense** is a third person multiplayer game with two teams – one defending an objective and one attacking it.
-The attacking team is given a time limit and 10 lives to attack an objective, which is being protected by the defending team.
-If the attacking team succeeds in destroying the objective, they win.
+**Castle Defense** is a third person multiplayer game with two teams – one defending a crystal and one attacking it.
+The attacking team is given a time limit to destroy a crystal, which is being protected by the defending team.
+If the attacking team succeeds in destroying the crystal, they win.
 If they run out of lives or time, the defenders win.

 ---------------------------------------------------